williammanning/jfrog_npm_challenge/README.md

 # Sample project to demonstrate NPM packages integration with JFrog Artifactory

 ## Overview
-NPPM is staple of the Artifactory system.
+NPM is staple of the Artifactory system.
 To work with NPM repositories you need to use [JFrog CLI](https://www.jfrog.com/confluence/display/CLI/CLI+for+JFrog+Artifactory) and NPM.

 Using the JFrog CLI, you can: